 Any teacher can teach the STARS program.
 Oklahoma teachers are eligible to receive a stipend for teaching the STARS program if certain requirements are met.Learn More

-The STARS team wants to invite you to the 2019 summer teacher workshops.
-In June 2019, we will be hosting four two-day workshops in Oklahoma City.
+The STARS team wants to invite you to the 2019 one-day teacher workshops.
+We will be hosting one-day workshops throughout the state of Oklahoma.
 The objectives of these workshops are to introduce you to the new and improved STARS program.

-The workshops are free and will be held at the Aloft Hotel in Oklahoma City.
-Teachers will receive a professional development certificate, meals, two nights lodging, and mileage reimbursement for attending the training.
+The workshops are free.
+Teachers will receive a professional development certificate, lunch, and mileage reimbursement for attending the training.